 Now, we found the Hi-X15 sounded quite lively straight out of the box.
 This means you’ll need to be prepared to give them a decent running-in period (we’re talking a good couple of days at least) so they have a chance to calm down.

-This is one reason why we’d seriously suggest using them with a DAC/headphone amplifier such as the DragonFly Red.
+Once they settle, the Austrian Audios sound so transparent and grown up that they belie their relatively modest price tag.
+We suggest using them with a DAC/headphone amplifier such as the DragonFly Red to make the most of them rather than simply plugging them directly into a smartphone (though they will still sound good).
 In fact, the Hi-X15 would quite easily work with a more expensive option like a Chord Mojo.

 Any rough and ready recordings are mirrored in how the sound is fed into your ears, and this transparency gives them a huge advantage over rivals, especially when you take into account the close-backed design.
 This sense of openness allows an immense amount of detail to be served up to feast on, without having to worry about sound leakage.